hpgavin/HPGdaac/README.md

 * line 10-11: initial root mean square for each measured channel, in LSB's
 * line 12: header data for each measured channel

-The subsequent space delimitted columns of data are in units of least significant bit (LSB).
+The subsequent space delimited columns of data are in units of least significant bit (LSB).
-This is the most compact and precice way to represent the digitized data.
+This is the most compact and precise way to represent the digitized data.

 ### Scaling the measured data file to desired units